CMS-Enterprise/easi-app/docs/adr/0019-use-1password-for-sharing-secrets.md

 # Use 1Password for sharing secrets

-* EASi engineers occasionally need access to secret information to test the app locally.
-For example, API keys connect to CEDAR, or other services the app depends upon.
+* EASi engineers occasionally need access to secrets to test the app locally.
+  For example, API keys for services the app depends upon.
 These secrets rotate periodically, sometimes outside of our control, and sometimes without warning.
 This creates a challenge: how can we share an updated secret in a secure way with minimal interruption to ongoing app engineering work?

 * Decision drivers:
   1. EASi engineers need to be able to stay up-to-date on secret values that